osartun/Backbone.Undo.js/README.md

     undoManager.register(model, collection);

 The register-method doesn't check whether the object is an instance of Backbone.Model or Backbone.Collection.
-That makes it possible to bind other objects which don't derive from Backbone constructors and yet have `on()` and `off()` methods and trigger an `"all"` event.
+That makes it possible to bind other objects which as well.
+However, make sure they have an `on()` and an `off()` method and trigger an `"all"` event in the fashion of Backbone's `"all"` event.

 #### unregister		`undoManager.unregister(obj, [obj, ...]);`

 Previously registered objects can be unregistered using the `unregister()` method.
-Changes to those objects can't be undone after they have been unregsitered.
+Changes to those objects can't be undone after they have been unregistered.

     var myModel = new Backbone.Model;
     undoManager.register(myModel);